OneDrive/graph-sample-photobrowser-uwp/readme.md

-# OneDrive Photo Browser sample
+# Microsoft Graph OneDrive Photo Browser sample

-The OneDrive Photo Browser sample is a Windows Universal app that uses the OneDrive SDK for C#/.NET.
+The Microsoft Graph OneDrive Photo Browser sample is a Windows Universal app that uses the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) for C#/.NET.
 The sample app displays only items that are images from a user's OneDrive.
 Note that this sample does not work with OneDrive for Business.

+The sample uses the v2.0 authentication endpoint, which enables users to sign in with either their personal or work or school Microsoft accounts.

 ## Set up